 If you have a concern about your child’s vision, please take them to an eye doctor or contact the Public Health Nurse as soon as you become concerned.
 Children can receive a free eye exam once a year by an optometrist.

 Hearing can be assessed upon request of doctor, parent or teacher.

 As a public facility the school needs to be kept informed of any communicable diseases your family may contract.
 This would include chicken pox, measles, head lice, scabies, pink eye, fifth disease, and any other situations where illness could be spread.
 It is the parents’ responsibility to inform the school as soon as a situation arises.
 All names will be kept confidential due to the sensitive nature of these matters.
 However, it is important to inform classmates, so safety precautions can be taken so as not to have the disease spread any further.

-All students have received student planners – books to keep track of important school events (sports, tests, etc.) and out of school events and activities.
+Kindergarten to Grade 6 students have received student planners – books to keep track of important school events (sports, tests, etc.) and out of school events and activities.
 They can also use the planners to write journal entries.
 We hope that parents will use these books to regularly check on upcoming events, express comments or concerns; this will encourage students to keep the books up to date.
 Please initial them daily.

 We wish our bus drivers a year of happy and safe driving.
 We appreciate the cooperation the bus drivers have always shown in taking us on various trips, sometimes on short notice.
 We like to thank our bus drivers who are in charge of many of our students as they travel to and from school each day, and who drive students on class trips.
 Parents are urged to discuss with their children the importance of good behavior on the bus.
 Please take note of the following regulations:

 1.That the transportation of hockey sticks, curling brooms and similar sports equipment will be restricted to taking this equipment to school at the beginning of the season for their use and return of said equipment home at the end of their season of use .This means that this equipment will not be permitted on the bus on a daily basis.